Jira to Jira Integration

 Test Run: Validate Before Production

-Once your sync scripts are ready, click Start Test Run to validate them.
+Once your sync scripts are ready, it's time to test-run them before publishing.

 Automate Jira to Jira Integration Using Triggers